← X10: Software Models ↑ Table of Contents ↑

 Fake News & Information Overload

 Unlike traditional media sources, which have editors and reviewers to ensure at least some degree of accuracy and impartiality, the Web is neither monitored nor censored.
 Many Web sites have been created by people or organizations with specific agendas.
 A company might sponsor Web sites that are favorable to their products.
 A politician might create a site that mischaracterizes the views of their opponent.
 An individual might post claims of great accomplishments or use a Web site to denigrate others.
 The last decade has seen the rise of Web sites specializing in fake news, false or misleading information that is presented as objective news.
 These sites may appear legitimate but only present skewed information to support a particular political or social viewpoint.
 With so many news sources available, the danger is that individuals focus on sources that cater to their preexisting biases, creating an "echo chamber" where they only hear news that supports their viewpoint.
-This has led to an unprecedented level of partisanship and animosity between groups of people, who not only disagree on how to solve problems but also on what the basic facts are.
-In a 2025 global survey by the Pew Research Foundation, a media of 72% of adults viewed fake news as a major threat to their country (FIGURE 6).
+This has led to an unprecedented level of partisanship and animosity between groups of people, who not only disagree on how to solve problems but, more fundamentally, on what the basic facts are.
+A 2025 survey by the Pew Research Foundation showed that 70% of American adults viewed fake news as a major threat.

 Fake news stats